Asia Television: Actor station-hopping

 Like TVB, ATV used a contract artist system, in which the station acted as both employer and booking agent.
-Artists were signed to contracts which meant that they could only appear in that station's programmes; the artists were kept on a basic wage with additional fees paid on a per episode or per appearance basis.
+Artists were signed to contracts which meant that they could only appear in that station's programmes; the artists were kept on a basic wage with additional fees paid on a per-episode or per-appearance basis.
 Acting as an artiste's booking agent, the station would also have a veto in what personal appearances, endorsements, and advertisements an artiste may take, demanding a cut of all fees.
-Artistes would also be pushed to take jobs favored by the station, with artistes who rebelled and refused being put "on ice" (被雪 or 雪藏), or being forced to see out their contract at the basic wage, but not being used in any of the station's programs and forbidden from any other work.
+Artistes would also be pushed to take jobs favoured by the station, with artistes who rebelled and refused being put "on ice" (被雪 or 雪藏), or being forced to see out their contract at the basic wage but not being used in any of the station's programmes and forbidden from any other work.
 Being put "on ice" effectively ends an artist's career until the contract lapses.

 TVB is known to typecast their performers, with some always given lead roles and others always given supporting roles.
-As such, some actors left TVB for ATV in hopes of better opportunities, although in most cases the change of station could mean a drastic reduction in fame for the artist, as TVB is the dominant station in Hong Kong.
+As such, some actors left TVB for ATV in hopes of better opportunities, although in most cases, the change of station could mean a drastic reduction in fame for the artist, as TVB is the dominant station in Hong Kong.
 The majority of the leading roles were given to veteran TVB actors.
 While some veteran TVB actors merely switched sides because their contracts ended, some joined because they were offered better compensation and positions than veteran TVB actors.
-There were several known incidents where TVB had certain dramas planned and were forced to cancel or rewrite scripts because the star(s) of the role left for other opportunities and vice versa.
+There were several known incidents where TVB had certain dramas planned and was forced to cancel or rewrite scripts because the star(s) of the role left for other opportunities and vice versa.
 While TVB also acquired ATV actors, the cross-over was higher in frequency with TVB actors to ATV.

-With the disbandment of ATV's in-house drama department and the station's retreat from making its dramas, there was no longer any work for its actors and most have since found alternative employment.
+With the disbandment of ATV's in-house drama department and the station's retreat from making its dramas, there was no longer any work for its actors, and most have since found alternative employment.